Frequently asked questions

 - be an Australian citizen or permanent resident currently residing in Victoria.

-Each year, 10-15 scholarships are awarded to young farmers 35 or under.
-Since 2015, 38 Scholarships have been awarded to young farmers across Victoria.
+Each year, 12 to 15 scholarships are awarded to young farmers aged 35 years or under.
+Since 2015, 50 scholarships have been awarded to young farmers across Victoria.

 What types of study or training will be funded through the program?